Is Sunflower Oil Healthy? Nutrition Facts, Safety, and What to Eat Instead

 After 90 minutes of heating, sunflower oil, which is high in linoleic acid, was found to produce about three times more PUFA-derived aldehydes compared to moderate-linoleic avocado oil.
-Sunflower oil also generated about 20 times more PUFA-derived aldehydes compared to low-linoleic Cultured Oil.
+Sunflower oil also generated about 20 times more PUFA-derived aldehydes compared to low-linoleic Zero Acre oil.

 Building on the previous analysis, consuming foods fried in sunflower oil and other seed oils is associated with higher risk of cancer, heart disease, and death from all causes [*].

-Healthier frying oils you can use at home include Cultured Oil, avocado oil, and coconut oil.
+Healthier frying oils you can use at home include Zero Acre oil, avocado oil, and coconut oil.
 You can further reduce any negative health effects by discarding the oil after high-heat cooking instead of reusing it.